-Mr. Kenneth Hinrichsen earned his Bachelor of Architecture Professional Degree from Kansas State University in 2001 while also studying abroad at the Italart – Santa Chiara Study Center in Castiglion Fiorentino, Italy.
+Mr. Kenneth A. Hinrichsen earned his Bachelor of Architecture Professional Degree from Kansas State University in 2001 while also studying abroad at the Italart – Santa Chiara Study Center in Castiglion Fiorentino, Italy.
 Throughout college he spent his summers as a Carpenter’s Apprentice, a Laborer of a concrete crew, and working in a small two-person Architecture firm in his hometown of Topeka, Kansas.

 Mr. Hinrichsen’s professional career started in 2000, at Callies Architects in Webster Groves, MO, which specialized in restaurants, religious institutions, financial and office spaces, and hospitality/hotel facilities.
 He acquired experience as a designer and planner, as well as expanding his talents into marketing, construction documentation production, construction management, and project management.
 He was named a minority partner within two years of starting at the firm.